Texas churches hold prayer ahead of Satanic Temple ‘unbaptism’

 For context, the Satanic Temple, despite its name, doesn’t worship the Biblical figure — or even believe Satan exists — but operates as more of an advocacy group, saying it aims to “encourage empathy, reject tyrannical authority,” in addition to promoting “common sense” and “opposing injustice.”
 The group has made many court challenges to (often conservative) laws that may only protect or promote Christianity, as The Hill reports.

-The Satanic Temple is often confused with the earlier Church of Satan, founded in the 1960s, whose activities (infliction of pain, animal sacrifice) the Satanic Temple fully denounces, per its website.
+The Satanic Temple is often confused with the earlier Church of Satan, founded in the 1960s, which the Temple is not aligned with, per its website.
 Most notably, the Temple has protested anti-LGBTQ lawmakers and organizations and challenged GOP abortion bans, saying bans violate its beliefs that only individuals have rights to make decisions about their own bodies.

 According to its website, the Temple says an “unbaptism” is an activity in which “participants renounce superstitions that may have been imposed upon them without their consent as a child” — essentially, religious beliefs adults wish to part ways with.